robdjeff/ML_Workshop/README.md

 *  A notebook that you can run along with me to demonstrate various features of coding

 RFStellar_Classifier_Student.ipynb
 *  An exercise for you to try based on classification of SDSS sources.

-A "solution" will follow.
+RFStellar_Classifier_Solution.ipynb
+*  A solution to the above.

 data
 *  a folder containing some example datasets